Singletone/file2vec/README.md

 It runs [theano](http://deeplearning.net/software/theano/) underhood and can be launched on both CPU and GPU.

+##Modules

-All functionality is splitted into controllers, infrustructure and learning.
+All functionality is splitted into evaluation, infrustructure, injection, libs, processing, training modules and controllers that represent certain stages of data flow.

-##Controllers
+###Evaluation
+Reading and writing training metrics, validation routines and visualization tools.

+###Infrustructure
+Some general wrappers that simplify access to file system.
+Logging.

+###Injection
+Abstract layers for different datasets.

+###Libs
+External tools (e.g. t-SNE).

+###Processing
+Tool set for turning raw data into a training format (creation of word/index maps, reading word contexts/windows, negative sampling and so on).

+###Training
+Finally, training module provides access to text vector training functionality.

+###Controllers
 Implement different stages of data processing.
 They can be launched either from command line or from python.
-When launced from a command line each controller acts more like a standalone tool with it's own arguments that will save work results to HDD.
+When launched from a command line each controller acts more like a standalone tool that will save work results to HDD.
 But these controllers also provide a bunch of tools to process data in-memory.

-##Infrustructure
-Contains primitives for accessing data stored on disk, I/O routines, logging wrappers etc.

-##Learning
-Finally, learning module provides access to text vector training functionality.

 ##Data processing stages
 Generally data goes through the following pipeline: